SkygearIO/features/features/285-design-webhooks/design.md

 AFTER events would be delivered to web-hook handlers asynchronously after the operation is performed (i.e. commited into database).

+The time spent in an AFTER event delivery must not exceed 60 seconds, otherwise would be considered a failed delivery.

 All AFTER events, regardless whether handler is present, are presisted into database, with minimum retention period of 30 days.